DPI-WE/rails-organizing-js-code/content.md

 With Rails 3.1, the [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) was introduced, addressing the challenges of managing JavaScript.
 It provides a structured approach to bundling, concatenating, and minifying JavaScript files.

 #### Bundling and Concatenation
-The Asset Pipeline combines multiple JavaScript files into a single file, reducing HTTP requests and improving load times.
+The [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) combines multiple JavaScript files into a single file, reducing HTTP requests and improving load times.

 #### Caching and Cache-Busting
-The Asset Pipeline also implementes caching strategies.
-A unique fingerprint (hash) is added to file names (eg `/assets/application-abcdef1234567890.js`), ensuring users always receive the most updated version.
+The [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) also implementes caching strategies.
+A unique fingerprint is added to file names ensuring users always receive the most updated version.
 The rendered HTML of the deployed site translates to something like this:

 ```html
 <script src="/assets/application-abcdef1234567890.js"></script>
 ```
-This line in the deployed HTML is responsible for loading your application's JavaScript, ensuring users get the latest version of the script as per the current deployment.
 The rendered html version includes a fingerprint "abcdef1234567890".
 This fingerprint is a hash generated based on the file's content for cache-busting purposes.

 #### Minification
-Minification removes unnecessary characters from JavaScript files, reducing file size and speeding up page loads.
+The [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) implements a technique called **minification** to remove unnecessary characters from JavaScript files (spaces, line breaks, etc.), reducing file size and speed up page loads.

 <aside>
   There is a convention to add a `min` suffix to minified files. (eg `filename.min.js`)
 </aside>

 #### Directory Structure and Sprockets
-The Asset Pipeline standardizes the organization of these assets in `app/assets/`.
+The [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) standardizes the organization of these assets in `app/assets/`.

 ```
 app/